Back to Blog

 Have you ever walked through an exhibition and thought: Is this artist any good?
 How do I know where their work fits in the broader context?
 What if I choose wrong?
 Will I still appreciate this piece ten years from now?
 Is the price fair and is it worth the money at all? 🤔💭

 These thoughts are more common than you might think.
 Many people feel an invisible wall between themselves and the art world — a language they were never taught to speak.
+This often leads to hesitation, mistakes, or missed opportunities.

 Uncertainty is what holds many back from collecting.
 Where to begin, what to look for, what is good art, and will it hold value over time?
 These are questions I hear regularly, even from people deeply drawn to art!